HeathLoganCampbell/Cobble-Lang/architectural/decision/002-compile-or-interpret-or-transpile.md

 ## Consequences
 * We probably cannot use it in production ever.
-* It'll likely take a bit long
+* It'll likely take a long to make.